In this installment of our consultation series I'm talking with Erin Findley, a licensed psychologist in California.

 - How to structure your day and schedule writing notes so you maximize your strengths and clinical process

 - How to avoid spending excessive amounts of time on your notes by identifying what is the most important information

 - Using structured therapies like EFT or EMDR to create some structure for your notes without making every note sound exactly the same

-And just in case you haven't had a chance to download the sample notes from this series, enter your info below and they'll be delivered straight to your inbox!
+And just in case you haven't had a chance to download the sample notes from this series, enter your info below to sign up for weekly email tips and they'll be delivered straight to your inbox!

 And you can also click here to check out Simple Practice, Erin's electronic health record (EHR) that offers the option to customize your note templates.

 Now I'd love to hear from you.
 What other tips and strategies do you have for conceptualizing notes?